softspiders/cra-ts-uilib-storybook-lerna-ie11/README.md

 # cra-ts-uilib-storybook-lerna

-Minimalistic template of CRA in TypeScript with UiLib and Storybook in Lerna
+Starter for CRA with IE11 support in TypeScript with UiLib and Storybook in Lerna

 ---

 ## Feature tags

 - create-react-app
+- ie11
 - lerna
 - lib
 - react